 Lydia Dishman, contributing editor - Fast Company

 Costs are skyrocketing, and providers are in short supply and unable to meet the increasing urgency for services.
-The COVID-19 pandemic has put the industry in a reactive state, and we are all struggling to meet our employees’ needs due to increased visibility to mental health issues and life’s demands.
+The Covid-19 pandemic has put the industry in a reactive state, and we are all struggling to meet our employees’ needs due to increased visibility to mental health issues and life’s demands.
 We need to rebuild, shifting our focus from reactive to proactive.
-We will explore key trends in mental and behavioral health services and help define key high-stress groups that are at-risk and need the most support.
+We will explore key trends in mental and behavioral-health services and help define key high-stress groups that are at-risk and need the most support.

-Mike Civello, Senior Vice President, Rethink Benefits
+Mike Civello, Senior Vice President, Whil, a Rethink Company

 How a major U.S. manufacturing company chooses relevant new benefits–and gives employees convenient access to them.

 Speaker: Jennifer Paisley, VP of total rewards and HR operations, Valmont Industries, Inc.